danabr75/bulk_dependency_eraser/README.md

 # Data structure requirements
 - Requires all query and dependency tables to have an 'id' column.
-- Requires that all query and dependency associations not have scopes with parameters (we would need to instantiate to resolve)
+- This logic also requires that all the rails model association scopes not have parameters
-  - There is a option that we're working on that would attempt to instantiate records so that we could resolve those scopes.
+  - We would need to instantiate the records to resolve those.
+  - If you have to have association scopes with instance-level parameters, see the :instantiate_if_assoc_scope_with_arity option documentation.
 - If any of these requirements are not met, an error will be reported and the deletion/nullification will not take effect.

 # Options